smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 #### Hex Character Conversion

-This screen appears whenever any of the three \"separator\" hex values are changed.
+This screen appears whenever any of the three "separator" hex values are changed.
 The instructions at the top of the display explain the warning and the available function key options.
 SMA recommends consulting SMA Support before attempting to change any of the separator